Mayopi/Mayopi/README.md

 <pre>
 ~> <strong>cat about.txt</strong>
-<p>Im Mayopi!, passionate Tech Enthusiast, constantly exploring the ever-evolving world of technology and seeking innovative solutions.
-With a deep curiosity and eagerness to learn.</p>
-<p>I thrive on embracing new challenges and leveraging cutting-edge tools to create impactful and meaningful experiences.</p>
+<I>Im Mayopi!, passionate Tech Enthusiast,<br>constantly exploring the ever-evolving world of technology and seeking innovative solutions.<br>With a deep curiosity and eagerness to learn.<br>I thrive on embracing new challenges and<br>leveraging cutting-edge tools to create impactful and meaningful experiences.</p>
 </pre>

 ```typescript